GIXLabs/TECHIN516/Lab 7_ Pick and Place with Motion Planning/notes.md

     - `pip install pandas`
 - Include the headers (time,x,y,z) in the csv file
 - When you copy the table from Excel to your own csv file, you'll need to replace all of the spacing with commas (no comma at the end of line though).
+- You may get an error about auto_axes not existing in which case you will need to update matplotlib -`pip install matplotlib==3.7.2`

 # Editing start_gazebo.launch
 Make sure to add the line in the bottom section (inside the `<include>`), or the world will spawn without anything in it